Understanding mobile commerce and why you should use it as a strategy

 This significant growth is the result of two trends.
 The first being the fast-accelerating number of mobile users.
 As of 2021, there are 5.22 billion unique mobile phone users around the world, representing two-thirds of the worldwide population.

-Growth in m-commerce is also driven by heavily by convenience.
+Growth in m-commerce is also heavily driven by convenience.
 According to eCommerce personalization company Dynamic Yield, more than 70 percent of consumers shop on mobile devices largely because of the convenience it offers.

 As these trends continue, it becomes clearer that m-commerce is here to stay.
 Mobile devices have become central to how we do business, form relationships, and take on our shopping lists.